mykoz/resource-links/aws/aws_1_setup_cloud.md

 Back to other AWS tab.
 Scroll down and select **View Instances**

 On your EC2 Dashboard, you'll soon be able to find the IP address of your new cloud computer!
+**Note:  It may take a few minutes for the instance to initialize.**

 ###On Your Local Machine